jonathjd/jonathjd.github.io/_posts/2023-04-01-Writing-clean-code.md

 This section is particularly interesting because I was led to believe that many of these myths were actually true.
 It would actually be great to get input on these from other engineers in the comments below.

-- Myth: Functions should have only 1 return statement My professor from that intro CS class said this was a problem with people who learned Python as their first language, and that it was a poor practice.
+- Myth: Functions should have only 1 return statement

+My professor from that intro CS class said this was a problem with people who learned Python as their first language, and that it was a poor practice.
 I abided by this for **two years**.
 This paradigm was completely shattered when I asked my friend who was a senior SWE to help me debug a function I had written and he started sprinkling in return statements left and right.
 I thought he was just messing with me and I asked him if it was ok to put so many return statements in one function and his reply was, *"Yea.
 Why not?"*.
 He was certainly right.
 Why not?

 - Myth: Global variables are bad

 This was one I was actually really suprised about.
 This wasn't something that my old school CS prof had told me, but something that I have heard repeatedly.
 I've even heard global variables referred to as "polluting the global namespace".
 Inituitively, it also seems like a good practice to at least minimize the number of global variables in a program, which is an idea that Al supports.
 But the idea that all global variables are bad allegedly is a code smell myth.

 - Myth: Comments are unneccesary

 I have gone through many iterations of this one.
 I began (as we probably all did) with not ever commenting my code at all, to commenting every single line (literally), to minimizing my comments again.
 The idea that the code should be the comments is something that is almost as pervasive as the global variables idea.
 I've come to put them in when I know for certain I will not know what a part of my codebase does when I come back.
 But other than that I kind of cross my fingers and hope that my code is readable when I come back (kind of kidding kind of not).

 ## Pythonic code == Clean Code?

 <div style="width:100%;height:0;padding-bottom:52%;position:relative;"><iframe src="https://giphy.com/embed/coxQHKASG60HrHtvkt" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/coxQHKASG60HrHtvkt">via GIPHY</a></p>

-Pythonic code can look sleek and impressive.
-And you will often see me say that I want to write more "Pythonic" code.
-This is true for the most part, but I have come to realize that code that is written well and true to the language is "Pythonic".
+Pythonic code can look sleek and impressive, and you will often see me say that I want to write more "Pythonic" code.
+This is true for the most part, but I have come to realize that code that is well written and true to the language is "Pythonic".

 **For example:**